Schematic of the solvent range for partition systems.

 Schematic illustation of the inverted zwitterionic, ZIC-cHILIC, cholinate stationary phase.

 Schematic illustation of the slightly negative, iHILIC® FUSION® stationary phase.

-Schematic illustation of the slightly positive, iHILIC® FUSION(+)® stationary phase.
+Schematic illustation of the iHILIC® FUSION(P)® stationary phase.

-However, with the use of a polymer based, zwitterionic, HILIC chemistry (ZIC®-pHILIC) at a pH above the pKa of the amine of the betain sulfonated surface, a negative surface chemistry is formed.
+However, with the use of a polymer based, zwitterionic, HILIC chemistry (iHILIC® Fusion(P)) at a pH nearer the pKa of the amine of the surface, a more negative surface chemistry is formed.
 This permits a similar Adenosine Phosphate analysis (AMP, ADP, ATP, CoA, Acetyl-CoA, and Pantothenate) using gradient ERLIC LC/MS conditions, but with volatile buffers (80% ACN, 20% 10 mM Ammonium Carbonate, 0.2% NH4OH).

 ERLIC for 2-D Proteomics Fractionation